stan-dev/design-docs/designs/0034-jacobian.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 The first thing we would do is add the `jacobian` keyword to the Stan language.
 Like `target`, `jacobian` would only be available on the left hand side of statements to be accumulated into.
 Its domain is restricted to the `transformed parameters` and `constraints` block.
+The main difference between `jacobian` and `target` is that the jacobian accumulation is optional for Stan algorithms.
+If an algorithm wants to do something like maximum likelihood estimation then it is possible to turn off the Jacobian accumulation.

 This section will break down the model given in the summary section to show what the Stan compiler requires piece by piece.
 First, let's look at the `constraints` block where we define our constrain and unconstrain functions

 ## Constraint Block